Mammograms in breast screening

 But no screening test is perfect and unfortunately there will always be some cancers that are missed or do not show up.

-With early stage breast cancer, there may be no lump, but your mammogram may show small areas of calcium in particular patterns within the breast tissue.
+With early stage breast cancer, there may be no lump, but your mammogram may show small areas of calcium in patterns within the breast tissue.
 These areas of calcium are called calcification.
-But calcification can also sometimes occur due to non cancerous changes in the breast.
-The skill and experience of the technicians and doctors helps them to read the different patterns and decide which might be due to cancer and so need further tests.
+But calcification also sometimes develops because of non cancerous changes in the breast.
+The skill and experience of the technicians and doctors helps them to read the different patterns and decide which might be related to cancer and so need further tests.

-Some cancers do not show these clear signs on the mammogram.
-So, if you find any suspicious lump in your breast, always tell your doctor, even if you recently had a mammogram.
+Some cancers do not show clear signs on a mammogram.
+So always tell your doctor if you find any suspicious lump in your breast, even if you recently had a mammogram.

-Your screening mammogram may show DCIS.
-This stands for ductal carcinoma in situ.
-It means that there are changes in the cells lining the breast ducts.
-The breast cancer cells are only inside the ducts of the breast.
-The ducts are the tubes that carry milk within the breast.
+Your screening mammogram may show early changes in the lining of the breast ducts called ductal carcinoma in situ (DCIS).
+This means that there are breast cancer cells there.
+But they are all inside the tubes that carry milk within the breast (the ducts).
+This means that they can't spread.
 In some women DCIS may spread into the surrounding breast tissue after some years, to become an invasive ductal breast cancer.

 Question about cancer?
 Contact our information nurse team